I will be doing some book signing/talking sessions over the coming months, and they will be noted on this page of the blog as they are arranged.

 Running Hard: the story of a rivalry

 Has the perception (and reality) of training/running hard changed over the years?
-I will be exploring this theme in a discussion with Kenny Stuart and Ben Mounsey in Skipton on 27th October.
-It should be a brilliant evening as Kenny and Ben are giants in the sport.
-Kenny ruled fell running for a period in the 1980s, and Ben is one of the finest exponents currently, but they have quite different backgrounds, as I will explain shortly.
+I explored this theme in a discussion with Kenny Stuart and Ben Mounsey in Skipton on 27th October.
+It was a brilliant evening as Kenny and Ben are giants in the sport.
+Kenny ruled fell running for a period in the 1980s, and Ben is one of the finest exponents currently, but they have quite different backgrounds.

 As part of the 42nd International Snowdon Race I gave a talk, along with Kenny Stuart and John Wild, at the Electric Mountain.
 It was after the race at 3-30pm to 5pm on Saturday 15th July 2017.
 It was free to attend, with voluntary donations to Snowdon Giving.